 If your company plans on being 100% compliant with GDPR, it can’t just be a concern for your IT and legal departments.
 Educating your staff should come as one of your first steps in achieving full GDPR compliance.
 The Information Commissioner recommends that organizations consider building a data compliance team to ensure that your organization remains compliant.

 GDPR is nearly here, and being ready for the shift is imperative.
 Your organization needs to be aware of all the changes that must be made in order to be compliant, otherwise, you run the risk of incurring incredibly steep fines.
-To avoid financial loss, keep your backup and disaster recovery practices up to date!
+To avoid financial loss, keep your backup strategy and disaster recovery practices up to date!